Consider that we've been in an ongoing struggle between two goals of a growing society:

 "That's become offensive" - There are many forms of expression made in years past.
 Books, movies, paintings and songs were created that had no intention of disparaging anyone at the time they were released.
 But now we know better.
 We have matured as a society, and we often cringe when reminded of who we once were.
 So much so that we want to erase some works from history, or "update" their content.

 Consider how these two goals can be at odds with each other.
 How can we "never forget" our past, if we also choose to wipe the evidence from history?

-Here at Pituey.com, we do not want to repeat the past.
+Here at Pituey.com, we do not want to relive the past.
+Or repeal it.

 Only remember it for what it actually was at the time, and hopefully learn from it.

 We think that's one good way not to repeat it.